Brace yourself, winter is coming.

 Even if you don’t find anything worth buying at any of these flea markets (or if you not in the mood to shop or haggle), a trip to the flea market in and around the center of Helsinki will always be a fun experience.
 Try to break free from your planned tourist trip and blend in with the local Helsinki people.
 You won’t regret it!

 And if after spending a few hours rummaging through old boxes filled with knick-knacks and hidden gems you still don’t have enough, how about discovering unmissable activities the city of Helsinki has to offer?
 Get more ideas on what to do on the Helsinki Travel Guide.
+You can also check out momondo’s Helsinki Guide for travel inspiration.

 Tips for shoppers

-Always bring cash when visiting a flea markets: most places don’t accept cards, especially at the outdoor markets.
+Always bring cash when visiting flea markets: most places don’t accept cards, especially at the outdoor markets.

 Flea markets are one of the rare places in Finland where bargaining is advisable.